flumeapp/help.flumeapp.com/preferences/accounts.md

 To add an additional account, click on the <img src="/preferences/assets/add.png" width="20" height="20" /> button.

+The login window will appear, and after successfully logging in, the active account will be switched to the new account.

 #### Switching an account

 To switch between the active accounts, click on any <img src="/preferences/assets/active.png" width="20" height="20" /> button.